Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/03 Strings, Vectors, and Arrays/README.md

 ## Tip
 For most applications, in addition to being safer, it is also more efficient to use library `string`s rather than C-style `string`s.

+## Warning
+If a program needs continuing access to the contents of the array returned by str(), the program must copy the array returned by c_str.